kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Theory_Presentation.md

     DENSE_RANK() OVER (ORDER BY YEAR(HireDate)) AS HireYearRank,

     -- Aggregate window functions
-    AVG(BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptAvgSalary, SUM(BaseSalary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningTotal,
+    AVG(e.BaseSalary) OVER (PARTITION BY DepartmentIDID) AS DeptAvgSalary, SUM(e.BaseSalary) OVER (ORDER BY EmployeeID ROWS UNBOUNDED PRECEDING) AS RunningTotal,

     -- Lead/Lag functions
     LAG(BaseSalary, 1, 0) OVER (ORDER BY HireDate) AS PreviousEmployeeSalary,
-    LEAD(HireDate, 1) OVER (ORDER BY HireDate) AS NextEmployeeHireDate FROM Employees;
+    LEAD(HireDate, 1) OVER (ORDER BY HireDate) AS NextEmployeeHireDate FROM Employees e;
 ```

 ---